 by RICHARD NORTON-TAYLOR | 29 April 2021

-TAGGED: Books, Ireland, MI5, Police, terrorism
+TAGGED: Books, Ireland, MI5, Police, Terrorism

 On the centenary of Ireland’s partition, Northern Ireland is changing.
 But the lessons from its recent violent ‘dirty war’, in which British agents colluded in killings, risk being ignored by the current British government.